DanEm95/passwordManager/README.md

 </h1>

 <h3 align="center">
 Password Manager is a simple Python application that helps you securely store and manage your passwords.
-It allows you to generate strong passwords, store them along with associated websites and email addresses, and retrieve them when needed.
 </h3>

 <h1 align="center">